 - Alpharetta, GA

 To contact a color designer, take a look at CDI’s list of members and connect with them directly.

 If you are in the Portland, Oregon area, consider scheduling a personalized color appointment with Joy of Color Style PDX.

 And if you don’t see your location above, look for a qualified color analyst in your area.
 Although I have not personally used it, the Association of Image Consultants International (AICI) provides training and has shared a list of its trained color stylists—158 members in the US and over 1000 worldwide.
 Check out AICI’s membership list to find a consultant near you.

 Before hiring a color consultant, find out what system they use, and make sure you feel comfortable with their methods.
 Since this process can dredge up a lifetime of color choices, it can be quite an emotional experience.
 But the results can be both personally fulfilling and professionally rewarding.

 I hope this information has been helpful!
-If you are looking for ways to minimize risks in your company, I invite you to schedule a free discussion so we can talk about your unique needs.
+If you are looking for ways to minimize risks in your company, I invite you to find out more so we can discuss your unique needs.

 Grace LaConte is a business consultant, writer, workplace equity strategist, and the founder of LaConte Consulting.
 Her risk management tools are used around the globe, and she has successfully reversed toxic work environments for clients in the healthcare and non-profit fields.
 Grace specializes in lactation law compliance & policy development, reducing staff turnover after maternity leave, and creating a participatory work culture.